 Make sure you follow the instructions and don’t wipe the protective film off the blade.
-The box says to not dry the blades with a cloth but instead air-dry it.
+The box says to not dry the blades with a cloth but instead air-dry them.
 So just rinse and let dry.
-The blade have a coating on it to protect it from becoming dull.
+The blade has a coating on it to protect it from becoming dull.

 It is advisable not to shave if you are distracted or in a hurry.
 If you are a rookie, a good rule of thumb is, don’t shave if you don’t have enough time.
 And be gentle while using these blades.
 They may not be as sharp as the Feather but are still super sharp.

-In summary, these blades are great, they stay sharp and gives close shave without causing bumps or skin irritation.
-The blade edges are honed multiple times during the manufacturing process, enabling notably smooth, close, and detailed shave.
+In summary, these blades are great, they stay sharp and give a close shave without causing bumps or skin irritation.
+The blade edges are honed multiple times during the manufacturing process, enabling a notably smooth, close, and detailed shave.